LatticeQCD/AnalysisToolbox/docs/_sources/tutorial.md.txt

 ## Hadron resonance gas calculation

-The hadron resonance gas (HRG) model, and its implementation in the LatticeToolbox, is described in some detail [here](physicsAnalysis/HRG.md).
-Below is a small code that highlights some of the features of the LatticeToolbox.
-For example `initialize` simulataneously saves all screen output to the log file `HRG.log` along with the git commit hash, so you can track down which version of the LatticeToolbox you used.
+The hadron resonance gas (HRG) model, and its implementation in the AnalysisToolbox, is described in some detail [here](physicsAnalysis/HRG.md).
+Below is a small code that highlights some of the features of the AnalysisToolbox.
+For example `initialize` simulataneously saves all screen output to the log file `HRG.log` along with the git commit hash, so you can track down which version of the AnalysisToolbox you used.

 Here is `latqcdtools/examples/main_HRG_simple.py`